AbderraoufAbla/IBM-FRONT-END-/README.md

 # IBM FRONT END

 Welcome to the IBM FRONT END project!
-This repository contains the front-end code for [description of your project].
+This repository contains the front-end code for A calculator that calculates simple interest given principal, annual rate of interest and time period in years.
 Feel free to contribute, report issues, and make this project better!

 ## Table of Contents